concur/concur-platform-sdk-js/README.md

 #### Usage

+#####Native Flow

-    //This is for the [native flow Oauth](https://developer.concur.com/api-documentation/oauth-20-0/native-flow).
-    //Use this to get a token to test your application.
-This requires username, password and your registered consumerkey. var concur = require('concur-platform');
+This is for the [native flow Oauth](https://developer.concur.com/api-documentation/oauth-20-0/native-flow).
+Use this to get a token to test your application.
+This requires username, password and your registered consumerkey.

+    var concur = require('concur-platform');

     var options = {